 In 2016 the region held 4 events and discussed topics on"Innovations in Housing Delivery", "Practical Solutions to Overcoming Barriers to Housing", "Housing and Infrastructure" and "The Role of Local Enterprise Partnerships in Housing Delivery".

-In 2017 2 full day conferences have been organised to focus on the key housing issues arising from the Housing and Planning Act 2016.
+In 2017 2 full day seminars focused on the key housing issues arising from the Housing and Planning Act 2016.

 ROOM@RTPI Interactive Workshop 1: Living By Numbers – The Unintended Consequences of Housing Delivery

 This event will explore the obstacles to delivering housing and some of the unintended consequences of recent policy approaches including the housing delivery test.
 Using the findings of the Letwin Review and the new SWRTPI research into delivery on large scale housing sites as a framework for discussion, the event will showcase good practice examples from across the country and examine how more diversity of provision can be achieved.